-This intriguing picture is of Princess Elisabeth of Thurn and Taxis, who has a contemporary namesake.
-She was born on 28 May 1860.
-This Elisabeth was the daughter of Princess Helene, Duchess in Bavaria and Maximilian, Hereditary Prince of Thurn and Taxis.
+Princess Elisabeth of Thurn and Taxis was born on 28 May 1860 as the daughter of Princess Helene, Duchess in Bavaria and Maximilian, Hereditary Prince of Thurn and Taxis.
 I assume she was named after her famous aunt, the Austrian Empress Elisabeth, or Sisi.
 Her parents had a happy but short marriage as her father suffered from kidney disease and he died tragically young at the age of 35 in 1867.
 Her two younger brothers would become the 7th and 8th Prince of Thurn and Taxis respectively.

 Elisabeth was only 17 when she married the Miguelist claimant to the Portuguese throne, Miguel, Duke of Braganza in 1877.
 She was thus titular Queen consort of Portugal from the moment she married.
 Miguel was seven years older than she was.